ijsf/wersi-mk1-ex20-re/firmwares/README.md

 Depending on the version of the MK1 and EX20, the hardware is either equipped with a AF20 (switched capacitor) or AF21 (SSM2044) filter board.
 The firmware must match this filter board, or the hardware will not start properly.

+### Known bugs

+A number of known critical bugs exist in the original firmware that prevent SysEx from working properly.

+* Corrupted SysEx messages for blocks due to missing `0xF7` stop byte.
+* Corrupted SysEx messages for transform and switch due to missing `0xF7` stop byte.

+Any firmwares marked as "patched" above will have the bugs fixed for which a fix is available.

 ## Other firmwares

 Notes for any of the other firmwares: